jae-labs/catv/README.md

 <details>
 <summary>Can I use my own markdown files?</summary>
-Yes, just point CATV to your folder of markdown notes.
+Yes, just point CATV to your folder containing your markdown files.
 </details>

 <details>